Dr Sabina Leonelli

 Leonelli, S. (2008) Performing Abstraction.
 Two Ways of Modelling Arabidopsis thaliana.
 Biology and Philosophy, 23, 4: 509-528.

 Leonelli, S. (2007) Growing Weed, Producing Knowledge.
 An Epistemic History of Arabidopsis thaliana.
 History and Philosophy of the Life Sciences, 29, 2: 55-87.

-Sample publications: Ankeny, R. and Leonelli, S. (2015, in press) Valuing Data in Postgenomic Biology: How Data Donation and Curation Practices Challenge the Scientific Publication System, in Stevens H, Richardson S (eds) Post-Genomics, Duke University Press.
+Sample publications: Ankeny, R. and Leonelli, S. (2015) Valuing Data in Postgenomic Biology: How Data Donation and Curation Practices Challenge the Scientific Publication System, in Stevens H, Richardson S (eds) Post-Genomics, Duke University Press.